 Change the first 3 paragraphs as follows

-Sector Sweep Feedback (SSW Feedback) occurs following each RSS.
+A Sector Sweep Feedback (SSW Feedback) procedure occurs following each RSS.

-During SSW Feedback, the initiator shall transmit an SSW-Feedback frame to the responder.
+During an SSW Feedback procedure, the initiator shall transmit an SSW-Feedback frame to the responder.

-During SSW Feedback, the responder should have its receive antenna array configured to a quasi-omni antenna pattern in the DMG antenna through which it received with the highest quality during the ISS, or to the best antenna configuration it has found during RXSS if RXSS has been performed during the ISS, and should not change its receive antenna configuration when it communicates with the initiator until the expected end of the SSW Feedback.
+During an SSW Feedback procedure, the responder should have its receive antenna array configured to a quasi-omni antenna pattern in the DMG antenna through which it received with the highest quality during the ISS, or to the best antenna configuration it has found during RXSS if RXSS has been performed during the ISS, and should not change its receive antenna configuration when it communicates with the initiator until the expected end of the SSW Feedback procedure.

 Change the 6th paragraph as follows

 (#2051)The initiator may include transmit training as part of the beam refinement phase by setting the TX-TRN-REQ field to 1 in the SSW Feedback frame and setting the L-RX field to indicate the length of the training sequence it requests the responder to use in the beam refinement phase.
-The initiator may carry out the MIDC subphase as part of the beam refinement by setting the BC-REQ field to 1 (to request a BC subphase) and setting the MID-REQ field to 1 (to request an MID subphase); in this case, the LRX field shall be set to indicate the number of receive AWVs the initiator uses during the MID subphase.
+The initiator may carry out the MIDC subphase as part of the beam refinement by setting the BC-REQ field to 1 (to request a BC subphase) and setting the MID-REQ field to 1 (to request an MID subphase); in this case, the L-RX field shall be set to indicate the number of receive AWVs the initiator uses during the MID subphase.

 9.38.2.5 Sector Sweep (#1198)Ack